Here are the ultimate insider tips to help make the most of your visit.

 Bag size: Any bag larger than 12 inches long, 12 inches wide, or 12 inches tall will not be permitted, with the exception of diaper bags and carriers for medical supplies.
 Bags, strollers, backpacks, and packages are subject to inspection.

 Firearms: Firearms are not allowed on Aquarium property, with the exception of law enforcement and on-duty security personnel.

 - Alcoholic beverages

-- Food, drink and gum (prohibited in exhibit areas)
+- Food, drink, and gum are prohibited in exhibit areas

 - Clothing with offensive or vulgar language

 - Illegal drugs

 - Tobacco products and e-cigarettes

 - Any other items deemed to be dangerous or inappropriate

 Browse our FAQs for answers to common questions.